DMDX

 keyword, after that it can be incremented or decremented, conditionally incremented

-into the output file, tested against with the
+control other keywords, tested against with the

 Branching keywords